FrankHJCuypers/gaai/README.md

 ### Configuration

 The Configuration card shows the data that can be configured in the *Nexxtender Home*.
+It is not supported by the *Nexxtender Mobile*.
 In theory all these fields are configurable and can be changed.
 *Gaai* only allows to change the fields marked with ![edit outline](docs/images/mdi--edit-outline.png).
 There are three different layouts, depending on the *Firmware Version*.